Major League Baseball trademarks and copyrights are used with permission of MLB Advanced Media, L.P. All rights reserved.

 Cranston, Rhode Island

 Nick has been associated with the Newport Gulls since beginning with the organization in 2004 and 2005 as the Gulls' television broadcaster, before being promoted in 2006 to Director of Broadcast Operations and Broadcaster for television and radio.
 After taking a hiatus in 2011, covering only some home games, Nick returned in 2012 as Director of Media Relations, and he returned to the television and radio broadcast booth.
+In 2015, Nick will continue in his Front Office role, in addition to working alongside new broadcaster Rob Masse on the air.

 From 2004 to 2010, Nick worked with his younger brother and Executive Producer, Tom, to develop the Newport Gulls Broadcast Operations Department to be the best in both the NECBL and summer collegiate baseball nationally.
 On the field, Nick is the pregame and postgame show host for all Gulls home games, and serves as lead play-by-play broadcaster, traveling with the team on the road and always donning a full suit and his trademark fedora at Cardines Field.
 Since joining the Gulls, Nick's play-by-play has appeared on over a dozen New England radio stations, numerous television stations, Cox Sports, the MLB Network, and online via Teamline and the NECBL Broadcast Network, and he has had the call for 27 playoff series, including league championship series in 2004, 2005, 2007, 2008, 2009, 2012, 2013, and 2014; multiple exhibitions against Team USA; an exhibition versus Team China and several Cape Cod Baseball League teams; and he was the local television announcer for the 2005 NECBL All-Star Game and an executive producer of the 2013 All-Star Game.
 Nick was also elected by NECBL officials and general managers in 2009 and 2010 as the All-Star Broadcaster for the Southern and Eastern Division, respectively, having the call for both games.
 Nick, together with his brother, Tom, have won the PEG Award for "Best Sports Program in Rhode Island" for their video coverage of the Gulls.